 Olga Lah is a second generation Korean-American, born and raised in the Los Angeles area.
 She currently resides in Long Beach, California.
 She received a double B.A. in Studio Art and Art History from the University of California at Riverside.
 She also received an M.A. in Theology from Fuller Theological Seminary.
-Her interest in the intersection between theology and art led her to an art practice exploring these themes in site-specific installations and sculpture.
-She creates works that point to ideas on existence, transcendence and memory.
+She is interested in creating site-specific installations that point to ideas on existence, transcendence and memory.
 She has exhibited at the Orange County Museum of Art, Newport Beach, CA; Craft and Folk Art Museum, Los Angeles; the Torrance Art Museum, Torrance, CA; Los Angeles Contemporary Exhibitions and at the Venice Arsenale in Italy.
 Her work has been featured in the Los Angeles Times, The Korea Times, LA Weekly, OC Weekly, KCET Artbound and Los Angeles Magazine.
-Her recent awards include an Artist Fellowship with the Arts Council for Long Beach, the Korea Arts Foundation of America Bienniel Award and the Goldman Fellowship for residency at the Djerassi Resident Artist Program.
+Her awards include an Artist Fellowship with the Arts Council for Long Beach, the Korea Arts Foundation of America Bienniel Award and the Goldman Fellowship for residency at the Djerassi Resident Artist Program.